 - Provide a regional overview of the state-of-the-art of local and indigenous knowledge of the environment in the Caribbean, including tools and methodologies for working with local and indigenous knowledge

-- Understand the key issues, experiences and good practices for promoting indigenous knowledge in climate change assessment and action
+- Understand the key issues, experiences and good practices for promoting local and indigenous knowledge in climate change assessment and action

 Date and venue

 - Compilation of case studies from the greater Caribbean region, including states and dependent territories

 - Participants will consider and deliberate on the issues and key characteristics of local and indigenous knowledge in the Caribbean